-If a Spinal Cord Injury has impacted your life, you may be looking for assistance, support, and advice.
+If a Spinal Cord Injury has impacted your life, you may be looking for assistance (such as a handicap ramp), support, and advice.
 Here’s a list of resources to check out as you adjust to your life post-accident.

 After deciding on a layout and ramp style from our options of residential modular and threshold ramps, the installation can be scheduled immediately.
 When you need a ramp right away, National Ramp is your first call!